thrive-centre/EchoForge/echoforge/models/segmentation/README.md

 - [Link to dataset](https://www.kaggle.com/datasets/aysendegerli/hmcqu-dataset)

 ### 🏥 4. **UNITY**
-- Proprietary dataset annotated by EchoForge team
+- Proprietary dataset annotated by THRIVE Research Centre
 - Used for specific internal benchmarking

 > For detailed preprocessing steps and dataset-specific splits, see the individual model documentation.